 Using Tasks and Contexts you can create powerful automations that are distributed across multiple applications and languages.
 In this example we’re using NodeJS, but RELAY is available in multiple languages such as Go and Python.

-Through this example we’ve shown how SignalWire RELAY can be used to create a call notification system with text to speech, realtime notifications, call transferring, and interactive options.
+Through this example we’ve shown how SignalWire RELAY can be used to create a call notification system with text-to-speech, realtime notifications, call transferring, and interactive options.

 All of this can be done with just a few lines of code.
 By inspecting or modifying the example we’ve provided, its possible to quickly build an automated system to create appointment reminders that integrate with existing platforms.

 For example, you could tie in Google or Microsoft Exchange calendar invites and programmatically send out call reminders with the option to redirect to a representative for rescheduling.
-The ability to receive realtime events of call status can be used to kick off other automations as well, such as notifying all parties that an appointment is being changed.
+The ability to receive real-time events of call status can be used to kick off other automations as well, such as notifying all parties that an appointment is being changed.